Pearson v. Chung: Cultural impact

 The unusual circumstances of this case led The Wall Street Journal, The Washington Post, and dozens of bloggers to refer to it as "The Great American Pants Suit", and to Pearson as "Judge Fancy Pants".
 Pearson was named #4 in the list of the Overall Stella Awards Winners by the True Stella Awards, after being the Stella Awards winner for the year 2007.
 The case has garnered considerable international attention.
 BBC News quoted Chris Manning, attorney for the Chung family, as saying that the experience for the Chungs has become the "American nightmare"—an ironic reference to the American Dream.
 Fortune magazine listed the case at #37 in its "101 Dumbest Moments in Business" of 2007.
 Cracked.com listed the case as "Exhibit 1" in its 2008 article "9 Insane Cases that Prove the US Legal System Is Screwed".

 On July 24, 2007, the American Tort Reform Association and the Institute for Legal Reform of the United States Chamber of Commerce hosted a fundraiser for the Chungs to help pay their attorneys fees that reported having raised up to $64,000.
 The Chungs say they have received close to $100,000 from supporters to cover their attorneys' fees and lost business.

-On September 19, 2007, citing a loss of revenue and emotional strain from the lawsuit, the Chungs announced they had closed and sold the dry cleaning shop involved in the dispute.
-They still owned another dry cleaning shop and said they would be focusing their attention and resources on that.
+On September 19, 2007, citing a loss of revenue and emotional strain from the lawsuit, the Chungs announced they had closed and sold the dry cleaning shop involved in the dispute, choosing instead to direct their time and resources on running their other remaining store.

-The incident and lawsuit served as a basis for "Bottomless", an 18th-season episode of Law & Order, which aired originally on 16 January 2008.
+The incident and lawsuit served as the basis for "Bottomless", an episode of Law & Order's 18th season, which aired in 2008.